Cleanings in Winnipeg

 Check out the Winnipeg Dentists page to learn more about our dental care services.

 One key component of oral health prevention is protecting the deeply grooved teeth in the back of the mouth.
 These deep grooves and fissures are susceptible to sticky foods and bacteria and can form cavities.
 Dental sealants act as a barrier, protecting the teeth against decay-causing bacteria.
 Sealants are usually applied to the chewing surfaces of the back teeth (premolars and molars) where decay occurs most often.

 Through the use of dental x-rays, dentists are able to diagnose many diseases of the oral cavity.
 This technology is an essential element of proper diagnosis, and used in very small doses, is a safe tool to provide proper dental care.
 Kildonan Crossing Dental Centre uses state-of-the-art technology to capture very precise images while subjecting the patient to a smaller dose of radiation.
 Kildonan Crossing Dental Centre is continually investing in technology that affords our patients every advantage in early detection and accurate diagnosis.

-Used as a topical agent, fluoride actually has the ability to remineralize areas of teeth that have begun to decay, and halt further progression of disease.
-Fluoride is present in toothpaste, and can be applied in higher dosages in varnish and gels by a dental professional.
+Used as a topical agent, fluoride actually has the ability to remineralize areas of teeth that have begun to decay and halt further progression of the disease.
+Fluoride is present in toothpaste and can be applied in higher dosages in varnish and gels by a dental professional.

 Athletic mouthguards that are form-fitted to the teeth prevent trauma to the teeth during athletic activity.
 Custom mouthguards fabricated from a dentist not only provide the most protection to the teeth but have a better ability to remain in place, making it easier for the athlete to breathe and speak during athletic activity.